qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 export default App;
 ```

 The `codePushStatusDidChange()` event is raised when the status of the update changes.
 It can assume one of the values exposed by the `SyncStatus` enumerator.
-The `codePushDownloadDidProgress()` event, instead, is raised when the download has started and, through the `progress` object, you can get the current status, in case you want to display a progress bar or another similar approach.
+The `codePushDownloadDidProgress()` event, instead, is raised when the download has started and, through the `progress` object, you can get the current status, in case you want to display a progress bar or another similar control.

 ## Wrapping up

 Thanks to CodePush, you can be more agile in keeping your application up-to-date and deliver new features without having to redeploy a completely new package.
 Currently, App Center doesn't fully support the React Native for Windows implementation, but with a few workarounds you can still leverage it.
-I hihgly invite you to read [the whole README of the main repository](https://github.com/microsoft/react-native-code-push/blob/master/README.md), since it contains many additional information for advanced scenarios, like how to handle Store policies, how to manage multiple deployment assignments, etc.
+I highly invite you to read [the whole README of the main repository](https://github.com/microsoft/react-native-code-push/blob/master/README.md), since it contains many additional information for advanced scenarios, like how to handle Store policies, how to manage multiple deployment assignments, etc.
-[Here](https://github.com/microsoft/react-native-code-push/blob/master/docs/api-js.md), instead, you can find an overview of the JavaScript API, with many details on how to customize the update experience.
+[Here](https://github.com/microsoft/react-native-code-push/blob/master/docs/api-js.md), instead, you can find an overview of the JavaScript APIs, with many details on how to customize the update experience.
 If you're looking for an example with a C++ based host app, you can refer to [the official one](https://github.com/microsoft/react-native-code-push/tree/master/Examples/CodePushDemoApp).
 A C# version of the sample, instead, can be found [here](https://github.com/qmatteoq/CodePushSample).

 Happy coding!